 Grande Amethyst Coral Bells

-This attractive, hardy, and extremely resistant cultivar features curved purple leaves and a large mounding shape.
-With its towering spikes of delicate pink blooms, it can withstand the summer extreme heat.
+This attractive, hardy, and highly resistant cultivar features curved purple leaves and a sizeable mounding shape.
+With its towering spikes of delicate pink blooms, it can withstand the extreme summer heat.

-In clusters, or in containers with different companions, you may make a striking color impression.
+In clusters or containers with different companions, you may make a striking color impression.
 In areas with mild winters, Grande Amethyst thrives.

 Allow lots of space for this one.
 It was developed to fill your yard!
-It’s hard to miss the huge, wavy mounds of dark purple big leaves.
+Missing the huge, wavy mounds of dark purple big leaves is hard.
 As it gets older, the silvering on the leaves becomes more prominent.

 In the summertime, the air is filled with towering bouquets of pink flowers.
-Thanks to its villosa parentage, Heuchera Grande Amethyst is more high humidity tolerant.
+Thanks to its villosa parentage, Heuchera Grande Amethyst is more highly humidity tolerant.

 Spectacular foliage colors, textures, and forms are all on display in Coral Bells.
 With their tidy perennial clumps, these kinds are great barrier shrubs with their vigor and abundance of delicate blooms.